Confetti falls as the Mariners play their last game in the Kingdome.

-The Kingdome, officially the King County Domed Stadium, was the home of Mariners Baseball for 22 and ½ seasons, from 1977 through June 1999.
-Built on the site where CenturyLink Field is now located, the Kingdome was the first domed stadium in the American League, and over the years served as the home of the Mariners, Seahawks (NFL 1976-1999), Sonics (NBA) and Sounders (NASL).
+The Kingdome, officially the King County Domed Stadium, was the home of Mariners Baseball for 22 ½ seasons, from 1977 through June 1999.
+Built on the site where CenturyLink Field is now located, the Kingdome was the first domed stadium in the American League, and from 1978-1983 served as the home of four pro franchises: the Mariners (MLB), Seahawks (NFL), Sonics (NBA) and Sounders (NASL).
 The building was owned and operated by King County.

 For baseball, the Kingdome was considered a hitter's park.
 The dimensions were short, the ball carried well in the controlled indoor climate (68-72 degrees), and the hard Astroturf field benefited hitters as well.

 The first regular season game in Mariners history was played on April 6, 1977, when the Mariners lost to the California Angels, 7-0.
 Seating capacity for baseball at Kingdome varied over the years, but was always close to 59,000.
-The 1979 MLB All-Star Game was played in the Dome, when first baseman Bruce Bochte singled for the first hit by a Mariners player in the midsummer classic.
-The National League won 6-5.
+The 1979 MLB All-Star Game was played in the Dome, when first baseman Bruce Bochte singled for the first hit and RBI by a Mariner in the Midsummer Classic.
+The National League won the game, 7-6.

-Many memorable moments and games and in team history took place in the Kingdome, including the legendary 1995 season when the Mariners won their first division championship in a tiebreaker game, then beat the New York Yankees in the American League Division Series.
-The Mariners success season led to the eventual end of the Kingdome's lifespan, with first stages of development of a new ballpark, and eventually a new football stadium.
+Many memorable moments and games in team history took place in the Kingdome, including the legendary 1995 season when the Mariners won their first American League Western Division championship in a tiebreaker game, then beat the New York Yankees in the American League Division Series.
+The Mariners success that season led to the eventual end of the Kingdome's lifespan, with the first stages of development of a new ballpark for baseball and a new football stadium.

-The final MLB game in the Kingdome was played June 27, 1999, when the Mariners beat the Texas Rangers 8-3.
+The final MLB game in the Kingdome was played June 27, 1999, when the Mariners beat the Texas Rangers, 5-2.
 Three weeks later, the first game at Safeco Field was played.

 Facts and Figures